mitchanderson202/Draw-Creator/README.md

 ## Known issues

-- Currently I'm using a slice method so each team will play through all the teams before playing eachother again.
-I'd like to alter this in the future but I need to think about the best approach.
-Current thought process is play each team once, shuffle the array randomly, then play through again.
+- Currently, there's a Random Algorithm that is changing the teams between rounds.
+This isn't a final solution but it works well enough for now.
+This doesn't stop teams potentially playing eachother on back to back weeks, or playing 1 team once and another 3/4 times throughout the season.
 - Nothing to stop you finalising and then going back and continuing adding teams.
 - Needs more styling.